 Sprint Review

-A Sprint Review is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed.
+A Sprint Review Meeting is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed.
 During the Sprint Review, the Scrum Team and stakeholders collaborate about what was done in the Sprint.
 Based on that and any changes to the Product Backlog during the Sprint, attendees collaborate on the next things that could be done.
 This is an informal meeting, and the presentation of the Increment is intended to elicit feedback and foster collaboration.

 This is a four-hour time-boxed meeting for one-month Sprints.
 Proportionately less time is allocated for shorter Sprints.
 For example, two week Sprints have two-hour Sprint Reviews.